biscio/spforest/README.md

 ## Random forest intensity estimation on the plane without covariates

 We estimate in this section the intensity of `X` without using any covariate, but only the spatial coordinates of the points.
+This is the default behavior of the `spforest` function when no covariates are specified.

 The intensity estimator is then computed with `Ntree` independent and identically distributed Poisson Voronoï tessellations, each with